Ever thought of hosting an at home wine tasting party but don’t even know where to start?

-- Mirrassou provides an entire At-Home Entertaining Kit on their Facebook page.
+- For example, Mirassou provides an entire At-Home Entertaining Kit on their Facebook page.
 This kit includes not only scoring sheets, but also recipe cards, a wine tasting mat, and a wine & food pairing chart.

-- Throw some cute wine charms in a wine glass for everybody to take and use.
+- Throw some cute wine charms in an empty wine glass for everybody to take and use.
 We used Mirassou wine charms that have chalkboard surface on one side for each guest to write their initials.

-- Make a ‘signature’ cocktail using one of the wines for your guests to enjoy after the wine tasting.
+- Make a ‘signature’ cocktail using one of the wines.
+Your guests will enjoy the cocktail after the wine tasting has ended.
 I made a yummy Raspberry Chardonnay Cocktail recipe that I found on a wonderful blog called Krystal’s Kitsch

 - Do a fun giveaway.
 We drew names out of a wine glass and gave away wooden Mirassou plates/wine glass holders and Mirassou corkscrews.